 Fly into the flight hub of Sofia, Bulgaria’s thriving capital and the crossroads of many former empires.

-Evening meetup where we’ll head for a Tsar’s feast of Bulgarian kebabs and Balkan beer!
+Evening meetup with your guide and the rest of the group where we’ll head for a Tsar’s feast of Bulgarian kebabs and Balkan beer!

 Overnight in Sofia